 - Don’t just go off aesthetics:

 I am THE WORST about this because most of my life is about eyeing the look of something and curating, so this was hard for me to fight during our selection process.
 Don’t look for someone that has built a home similar to what you want, if they have…AWESOME.
 If they haven’t, don’t cross them off the list.
 What you are really looking for is quality.
-A lot of builders are willing to work with varying styles.
+A lot of builders are willing to work with varying styles such as using cement or concrete for the foundation of you home (consult a concrete pumping service to know which is better for your foundation).
 If you are doing something really unique you may want to make sure they can do something similar and have experience in that field or have the right team around them to do the work.
 For the most part though don’t look at the tile selections, look at how the tile was done.
 This may be easier done by visiting a finished project of the builder.

 - Inquire sooner rather than later: